-For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can upgrade MySQL and its components to the latest GA releases with the MySQL Yum repository.
+For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can upgrade MySQL and its components with the MySQL Yum repository.

 Before you perform any upgrade actions, please pay attention to the following: